flownexus-lwm2m/flownexus/previews/70/_sources/architecture/ota.rst

 transfer via CoAP.
 Updates via CoAP blockwise transfer to download the firmware are not supported.

+A https server is usually be hosted under a subdomain.
+The default is ``https://fw.flownexus.org``.
+This makes it easy to use a self-signed certificate for the https server.
+For details, check chapter :ref:`setup-a-virtual-server-label`.

 More information about a possible firmware implementation can be found in the ``lwm2m_client`` firmware sample at ``flownexus/simulation/lwm2m_client/src/firmware_update.c``.